 Nikhat is an independent consultant with expertise in leading and managing multi-institutional projects and program evaluations in the education and non-profit sectors funded by the Governments of Canada and Ontario.
 Nikhat currently serves as the President of the Canadian Evaluation Society – Ontario and completed her first three-year term in office in 2014, during which she served as Membership Committee Chair and Chapter Vice-President (2011-13), and Chapter President (2013-14).
 A former Executive Director of a registered charity, Nikhat brings her experience of running non-profit organizations to CES Ontario.
 An active volunteer, Nikhat also serves on the Board of Directors of the Regional Diversity Roundtable of Peel and Azeeza Centre.
 She holds degrees from London School of Economics and University of Leeds, and a Postgraduate Diploma from the Chartered Institute of Marketing.

-Term: This is Nikhat’s second term on the CES-ON Board.
+Term: This is Nikhat’s third term on the CES-ON Board.

 Dr. A. Sidiq (Sid) Ali, CE, National Council Representative